Sasha7b9/S8-53M/sources/exp/FatFS_2/readme.txt

 /**
-  @page DAC_SignalsGeneration DAC Signals generation example
+  @page FatFs_USBDisk   FatFs with USB disk drive application

   @verbatim
   ******************** (C) COPYRIGHT 2017 STMicroelectronics  *******************
-  * @file    DAC/DAC_SignalsGeneration/readme.txt
+  * @file    readme.txt
   * @author  MCD Application Team
-  * @brief   Description of the DAC Signals generation example.
+  * @brief   Description of the FatFs with USB disk drive application
   ******************************************************************************
+  * @attention
   *
   * Copyright (c) 2017 STMicroelectronics.
 All rights reserved.
   *
-  * This software component is licensed by ST under BSD 3-Clause license,
+  * This software component is licensed by ST under Ultimate Liberty license
-  * the "License"; You may not use this file except in compliance with the
+  * SLA0044, the "License"; You may not use this file except in compliance with
-  * License.
+  * the License.
 You may obtain a copy of the License at:
-  *                       opensource.org/licenses/BSD-3-Clause
+  *                               www.st.com/SLA0044
   *
   ******************************************************************************
     @endverbatim

-@par Example Description
+@par Application Description

-This example provides a short description of how to use the DAC peripheral to generate several signals using DMA controller.

-When the user presses the KEY push-button, DMA transfers the two selected waveforms to the DAC.
-For each press on KEY button, a signal has been selected and can be monitored on
-the DAC channel one:
-    - Triangle waveform (Channel 1).
-    - Escalator waveform (Channel 1).
+How to use STM32Cube firmware with FatFs middleware component as a generic FAT file system module and STM32 USB On-The-Go (OTG) host library, in both Full Speed (FS) and High Speed (HS) modes.
+This example develops an application exploiting FatFs features with USB disk drive configuration.

+At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.
+Then the SystemClock_Config() function is used to configure the system clock (SYSCLK) to run at 168 MHz, to provide 48 MHz clock needed for the USB operation.
+Please note that the USB is not functional if the system clock is set to 180 MHz.

+The application is based on writing a text file to a drive, and it's performed using FatFs APIs to access the FAT volume as described in the following steps:

+ - Link the USB Host disk I/O driver;
+ - Register the file system object (mount) to the FatFs module for the USB drive;
+ - Create and Open new text file object with write access;
+ - Write data to the text file;
+ - Close the open text file;
+ - Unlink the USB Host disk I/O driver.

+It is worth noting that the application manages any error occurred during the access to FAT volume, when using FatFs APIs.
+Otherwise, user can check if the written text file is available on the USB disk.

+It is possible to fine tune needed FatFs features by modifying defines values in FatFs configuration file “ffconf.h” available under the project includes directory, in a way to fit the application requirements.

-STM32 Discovery board's LEDs can be used to monitor the transfer status:
+STM32 Discovery board's LEDs can be used to monitor the application status:
+  - LED3 is ON when the application runs successfully.
-  - LED4 is ON when there are an error in initialization.
+  - LED4 is ON when any error occurs.

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from a peripheral ISR process, then the SysTick interrupt must have higher priority (numerically lower)